ipeperko/dbm/README.md

 defined | false | Defines if value has been set.
 If 'defined' is false it won't be written to db or serializer. null | true | Defines if value is null. required | false | Defines if value 'defined' should always be true.
-Otherwise exception is thrown. local | | Value container with local storage of any supported type. binding | | Value container with binding.
+Otherwise exception is thrown. direction | bidirectional | Item configuration for database write/read (bidirectional, read_only, write_only) local | | Value container with local storage of any supported type. binding | | Value container with binding.